-In an era when clear communication has become increasingly important to a company’s success—affecting employee engagement, customer satisfaction, and the overall public perception of a company—the inability to see the dangers of poor internal communication looms like an iceberg threatening to sink everyone’s corporate Titanic.
+In an era when effective communication has become increasingly important to a company's success—affecting employee engagement, customer satisfaction, and the overall public perception of an organization—the inability to see the dangers of poor internal communication looms like an iceberg threatening to sink everyone's corporate Titanic.

 1. A Lack of Feedback